entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 254. Moy-Thomas JA, Bradley-Dyne M (1938) Actinopterygin fishes from the Carboniferous of Glencartholm, Eskdale, Dumfriesshire.
 Trans R Soc Edinburgh Earth Sci 59:437-480.

-255. Coates MI, Gess RW (2007) A new reconstruction of Onychoselache traquairi, comments on early chondrichthyan pectoral girdles and hybodontiform phylogeny.
+255. Coates MI, Gess RW (2007) A new reconstruction of *Onychoselache traquairi*, comments on early chondrichthyan pectoral girdles and hybodontiform phylogeny.
 Palaeontology 50:1421-1446.

 256. Traquair RH (1877a) On new and little-known fossil fishes from the Edinburgh district, No. I. Proc R Soc Edinburgh 9:262-272.